The Gentle Art of Forcing Bulbs

 Daffodils and Tulips

 Daffodil bulbs need chilling for 16 weeks; bloom follows two or three weeks later.
 Try the strong-growing ‘Salome’ (pale yellow segments, apricot pink cup), the diminutive ‘Tête à Tête’ (all yellow), or ‘Mount Hood’ (all white).

 Tulip bulbs need chilling for 14 to 20 weeks; bloom follows about three weeks later.
 Choices range from low-growing species tulips to tall hybrids.
 Two of our favorites for forcing are red T. greigii (try ‘Orange Toronto’) and T. kaufmanniana, whose water lily-shaped flowers come in yellow or red (‘Showwinner’ is a superior red).
 Each holds its flowers about a foot high.

-CHILLING.
-To chill bulbs in the refrigerator, just store them in a mesh or paper bag in the crisper section until they're ready to be forced.
+Chilling.
+To cold-stratify bulbs in the refrigerator, just store them in a mesh or paper bag in the crisper section until they’re ready to be forced.
 Throughout much of the West (except mild-winter parts of Arizona and Southern California), you can chill bulbs after planting simply by putting the pots outdoors.
-In very cold regions, place them in your garage, greenhouse, or coldframe; in milder places, you can put them in a cool, bright part of the garden.
+In very cold regions, place them in your garage, greenhouse, or cold frame; in milder places, you can put them in a cool, bright part of the garden.
 Bulbs will root and sprout during chilling.

-CONTAINERS.
+Containers.
 Shop for containers and special forcing jars and vases at garden centers and through mail-order catalogs.
-Tall glass vessels, like the hurricane-lamp chimney holding the freesias pictured at far left, do a good job of supporting spindly or extratall flower stems; you can also buy wire supports that keep stalks from leaning.
+Tall glass vessels, like a hurricane-lamp chimney or the vase holding the tulips pictured above, do a good job of supporting spindly or extra tall flower stems; you can also buy wire supports that keep stalks from leaning.